 I wanted to help but it was just too rough.
 Let them that know—do.
 Despite all recent metaphysical epiphanies, I knew my limitations and they were all too corporeal.
 If anyone was going to make that careless move or slip it would be me, yours truly, then Messrs.
 Mamede and Company would have another thing to deal with.
 Besides, they really didn’t need my help.
 When I told Mamede as much he had a hard time masking his relief.
 He pursed his lips and nodded curtly, told me to “segure bem e espere.”
 Hold tight and wait.

-João was standing beside us when we had this little exchange and I wondered what he was thinking.
+João was standing right beside us when we had this little exchange and I wondered what he was thinking.
 He hadn’t exactly restrained his feelings toward me on the trip, or anyone else for that matter.
 Usually this involved some laughing at my screw-ups, gloating at his dexterity (vs. my awkwardness), and the odd glare down his sunburned nose.
 But there was also a grudging acknowledgement whenever I did something right.
-How would he view this — as weakness, fear?
+How would he view this — as weakness or fear?
 Maybe yes and why did I care?

 Whatever he was thinking he kept it under his hardhat.
 With fixed eyes and a dour expression he gazed silently forward, steeling himself for what needed to be done while waiting for his mestre to give the order to do it.